PavilionPay/WKWebView-Ref-Arch/README.md

 is easy to restart the flow again, and also to clearly see which views are native code and which are web views.

 The first screen after launching the web view is a dummy operator screen whose purpose is to create and launch a valid VIP Connect session.
 Default values are provided but can be modified.

-If you have obtained a session id from somewhere outside the app, you may simply enter it in the provided field and launch VIP Connect with that session.

-Otherwise, you will need to create a session in-app.
-The landing screen in the web view provides a button that will create a session based on the current values for the `apiBaseUrl` and `transactionAmount` in the form.
+The landing screen in the web view provides a button that will create a VIP Connect session based on the current values for the `apiBaseUrl` and `sdkBaseUrl` in the form.

-In both cases, a VIP Connect instance will be launched at the given `sdkBaseUrl` with the given `redirectUrl`.

 The VIP Connect SDK will load the session into the webview and display a funding page.
 From here, the Plaid integration to the VIP Connect SDK can be tested.